 Influences of drill-holes on RC-columns have been evaluated through numerical analyses as well.
 In these works; drill-hole diameters, drill-hole positions, and the number of drill-holes in RCcolumns have been analysed in detail to understand their effects on RC-columns health (strength & toughness characteristics).
-Negassa, (2020) was one of the researchers who used finite element method, (through ANSYS software), to evaluate stress-strain distributions in with/without drill-holes.
-RC-columns RC-columns with 300x300x3000mm in dimensions were modelled with different drillhole configurations in that numerical study.
-Diameters of drillhole(s) (single, double or triple), and positions in the test samples were differentiated to understand their influences by using digital analyses.
-Negassa (2020) provided results also for square shaped hole to examine shape differences on RC-column mechanical behaviours.
-Stress-strain differentiation curves which are presented for different drill-hole configurations also have their toughness characteristics.
-The curves obtained to analyse the influences of shapes (which have similar displaced volume in RC-columns) were presented by Negassa (2020) in Fig.10a.
-When these curves are examined; it can be seen that; curve obtained from RC-column without drill-hole (CC1: solid control column) has higher U and F values with respect to the values obtained from RC-column samples which had square hole, SS1 (width=length=88.60mm, displaced volume=2354.99mm) and circular, SC3 (diameter=100mm, displaced volume= 2355mm) drill-holes.
-The curves supplied in Fig.10b show the effects of drill-hole diameters on the stress-strain behaviours of the RC-columns.
+Negassa, (2020) was one of the researchers who used finite element method, (through ANSYS software), to evaluate stress-strain distributions in RC-columns with/without drill-holes.
+RC-columns 300x300x3000mm in dimensions were modelled with different drillhole configurations in this numerical study.
+Diameters of drillhole(s) (single, double or triple), and positions in the modelled samples were differentiated to understand their influences by using digital analyses.
+Negassa (2020) provided results also for square shaped hole to examine shape differences on modelled RC-column mechanical behaviours.
+The curves obtained to analyse the influences of shapes (which have similar displaced volume in modelled RC-columns) were also presented by Negassa (2020).
+When the resultant curves were examined; the curve obtained from modelled RC-column without drill-hole (CC1: solid control column) had higher U and F values with respect to the values obtained from samples which had square RC-column (width=length=88.60mm, displaced volume=2354.99mm) circular, SC3 (diameter=100mm, displaced volume= 2355mm) drill-holes.
+The curves supplied in Fig.7 show the effects of drillhole diameters on the stress-strain behaviours of the RC-columns.
 The curves in this graph illustrate the ultimate strength level decreased as the diameters of the drill-hole were increased.
-Effects of horizontal positions of drill-holes were also given by Negassa (2020) through plotted digital analyses results (stress-strain curves) for the intact sample (CC1), and the samples with circular drill-hole in different horizontal positions.
-The researcher was also pointed out that the number of drill-holes had influences on the strength and toughness characteristics of RCcolumns.
+Effects of horizontal positions of drill-holes were also given by Negassa (2020) through plotted digital analyses (stress-strain curves) for the intact sample (CC1), and the samples with circular drill-hole in different horizontal positions.
+The researcher was also pointed out that the number of drill-holes had influences on the strength and toughness characteristics of RC-columns.
 Negassa's (2020) evaluations in digital analyses have similarities with the laboratory test studies performed by Zhu, etal., (2010) and Campione, etal., (2015).
 These researches revealed clearly that drilling a hole into a load-bearing RC-column causes complicated, undesirable, results.